Mathématique: Lantean Dream Team: Part 2

 Tentatively, hopefully, the city braids and unbraids and braids again into the fire/water edges of the mathematician’s energetic signature.
 Sheppard senses it happen, understands the city is already tightly woven into the air and structure of his own spirit.
 As they walk along a sun-drenched pier of sea mist and shine, he invites it further.
 Deeper.
 He feels it working new paths into his mind and heart.

 “We’re not dead.”
-Rush walks at his shoulder, learning an incorporeal grace with the kinetics Sheppard can only envy.
+Rush walks at his shoulder, learning an incorporeal grace with kinetics Sheppard can only envy.
 “Correct?”

 “Don’t think so,” Sheppard confirms, not too bothered about it either way.